thebithead/nuodb-operator/README.md

  ```

 #### If deploying on-cluster NuoDB Insights
-To obtain your on-cluster NuoDB Insnights URL,
+To obtain your on-cluster NuoDB Insights URL,

 For Red Hat OpenShift, go to URL:
 ```